katanpink/gameApp/readme.md

-# Vape
+# Smoke

 ## Description
-Vape is an all in one game browser for searching for and displaying games!
-Vapes library allows users to see game titles and prices.
+Smopke is an all in one game browser for searching for and displaying games!
+Smokes library allows users to see game titles and prices.

 ## Getting Started

-Download the Vape repository onto your machine to begin vaping!
+Download the Vape repository onto your machine to begin!

 ### Dependencies